 March 7, 2020 – Houston, Texas, USA to Buenos Aires, Argentina

-Neither my friend nor I sleep much on this flight…just half hour naps once in awhile.
+Neither my friend nor I sleep much on this long 9.5-hour flight…just half hour naps once in awhile.
 I admire the Moon setting over the Pacific Ocean as we approach Lima.
 The light from the Moon illuminates the clouds below us – very pretty.
 Later, with a darker sky once the Moon has set, I observe the Southern Milky Way.

 The sun rises as we fly off the coast of Chile, so I can see the thick cloud cover below us.
 The aircraft has travelled down the coast on a southerly route, but makes a turn to head southeast to Buenos Aires two hours before our arrival.
 When the heading changes just north of Coquimbo, Chile, we lose our 50 mph tailwind and pickup a 15 mph headwind increasing to 25 mph, which explains why we were flying this heading down the west coast of South America.

 We cross over the Andes Mountains and then the Pampas as we approach Buenos Aires.
 The headwind picks up to 58 mph as we get closer to the airport.
 Buenos Aires airport is quite large, and our 777 is given the second-to-last gate, so we have quite a hike to get to the immigration hall, where there are well over a thousand people waiting to be processed.
 We manage to pick a just-formed line, and get through in under a half hour, claim our checked bags, and clear customs.
 The Holland America reps are waiting for us in their orange shirts to take our checked bags from us, and we board a bus which transfers us to the dock area.